Insomnia

 There are two types of insomnia: primary insomnia and secondary insomnia.
 Primary insomnia implies that someone has sleep issues that aren't directly related to the other health condition or drawback.
 Secondary insomnia implies that someone has sleep issues thanks to one thing else, like a health condition (such as bronchial asthma, depression, arthritis, cancer or heartburn), pain; medications they're taking, or a substance they're mistreating (like alcohol).

-Melatonin is a hormone of the pineal gland, which is located in the center of the brain.
+gland, which is located in the center of the brain.
 The pineal gland produces melatonin from serotonin only during the night and this process stops during the day.
-Its most important role is to maintain the cycle of sleep and wakefulness - the daily rhythm of a healthy body.
+Its most important role is to maintain the cycle of sleep and

 The hormone melatonin improves sleep quality necessary for optimal functioning of the body and helps with the regulation of day-night rhythms.
 It is a powerful antioxidant that protects against the harmful effects of free radicals and supports the activities of glutathione in neuronal tissues.
 It is believed that melatonin prevents heart attack caused by stress and provides protection from the effects of aging of the organism.
 It is important in the treatment of Alzheimer's and Parkinson's diseases, which are caused by the free radicals.